nogibjj/yifu-project2-rust/README.md

 This is a course project which is a simple microservice for forecasting the weather in the future.
 This project image will be pushed to DockerHub, or Cloud based Container Registery (ECR), and it will be deployed automatically to Kubernetes cluster.

+## Tasks

+1. Get the current weather and condition by entering a postal code
+2. Forecast the weather and condition for the next 7 days
+3. Create a customized Docker container from the current version of Rust.
+4. Push image to DockerHub, or Cloud based Container Registery (ECR)
+5. Project should deploy automatically to Kubernetes cluster
+6. Deployment should be to some form of Kubernetes service (can be hosted like Google Cloud Run or Amazon EKS, etc)

 ## Steps to run

 - `make format` to format code